-Surge Suppression Techniques: Surge suppression components typically perform their suppression function by temporarily short circuiting the voltage between two wires, several devices or ground.
+Surge suppression components typically perform their suppression function by temporarily short circuiting the voltage between two wires, several devices, or ground.
 This action takes place whenever the voltage between the two objects exceeds a predetermined value.
 Once this discharge is completed, the suppression component discontinues this function and normal circuit operation continues.

-Differential Mode Voltage surges are relatively easy to suppress for two reasons.
-The first reason being that this voltage is relatively low, when compared to the common mode voltage.
-The second reason is because there are numerous low cost devices available to help reduce this voltage.
+Differential mode voltage surges are relatively easy to suppress for two reasons.
+The first reason being that this voltage is relatively low when compared to the common mode voltage.
+The second reason is because there are numerous low-cost devices available to help reduce this voltage.
 Most designers simply place a surge protection device (SPD) between the two conductors.
-This device quickly bleeds off the Differential Mode Voltage, when is exceeds a predefined level.
+This device quickly bleeds off the differential mode voltage, when it exceeds a predefined level.
 Where there are multiple conductors in a multi-conductor cable, networks of low cost SPD's are used to discharge any voltage potential between the conductors.
 SPD component cost is lower when the device is rated at lower voltage and power levels.

-Common Mode Voltage can be far more difficult to suppress.
-These voltages are usually much larger than the Differential Mode Voltage.
+Common mode voltage can be far more difficult to suppress.
+These voltages are usually much larger than the differential mode voltage.
 In addition, the power rating of this SPD device is usually higher, given the larger charges involved.
 To discharge this potential, SPDs are placed between the wire(s) and ground.
-Common Mode Voltage Suppression designs require a robust ground to effectively discharge the common mode voltage.
-This is because the Common Mode Voltage is the voltage between the wire and ground (earth).
+Common mode voltage suppression designs require a robust ground to effectively discharge the common mode voltage.
+This is because the common mode voltage is the voltage between the wire and ground (earth).
 This voltage will destroy any component that cannot withstand this higher potential.
-Generally speaking, it is the Common Mode Voltage that most adversely affects product reliability.
-Poor grounding is the usually the root cause for this class of failures.
+Generally speaking, it is the common mode voltage that most adversely affects product reliability.
+Poor grounding is usually the root cause for this class of failures.